 For the French Kings, territories such as Normandy might have been largely autonomous, but they were still technically French.
 Suddenly, however, a Duchy that had been notionally part of France was now held by the Kingdom of England.
 This would quickly become intolerable.
 For the English monarchs, Normandy became inextricably linked with England.
 They saw the Duchy as their birthright.

 These conflicts culminated in the Hundred Years’ War (actually three linked but separate wars fought between 1337 and 1453).
-By the end of the third phase of conflict, the only remaining part of French territory in English hands was the port of Calais (finally captured by the French in 1558).
+By the end of the third and final phase of the conflict, the only remaining part of French territory in English hands was the port of Calais (finally captured by the French in 1558).
 These devastating wars would trigger the centralisation of power and the early development of national identities in both kingdoms.
 In short, as a result of their struggles, both England and France began the process of transforming from a feudal kingdom to something approaching a modern state.

 In all of these ways, the Battle of Hastings shaped history.